chombo-discharge/chombo-discharge/doc/mainpage.md

   * Patch-based adaptive mesh refinement
   * Excellent scalability to hundres of thousands of cores

+Please see the [gallery] (@ref gallery) for a selection of results

+To get started, go [here](@ref doxy-contents)

-You can obtain the code from here:
+You can obtain the PlasmaC from here:

       git clone ssh://git@git.code.sintef.no/~robertm/chombo-streamer

+If you do not have MFChombo installed, it can be pulled from here:

+      git clone ssh://git@git.code.sintef.no/~robertm/mf-chombo
 </td>
 <td valign="top">
+\image html spacecharge_black.png
-\image html electrons_raytrace.png
+\image html mechshaft_charge_red_white.png
 </td>
 </table>